tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/05_hows_work.rst

 [WIFE]_

-    And you get the wind through the door.
+    And the wind comes under the door.

 [HUSBAND]_